thinksource/pathfind/readme.md

     return total_path
 ```

-I use prority queue to fulfill this algorithm.
-The use heapq library to fulfill the function.

-##about heuristic function:
+In summary, the next ceil will put into the priority queue as the candidates to expend to the next step.
+The best weight cadidate will get to highest prority to expend the path.
+the order is depending on the function
 ```
     f(n) = g(n) + h(n)
 ```

 g(n) is the cost of the path from the start node to n, and

 h(n) is a heuristic that estimates the cost of the cheapest path from n to the goal.

+The use heapq library to fulfill the priority queue.

+##about heuristic function:

 Actually, Dijksta's algoeithm is the special A* search Algorithm case, which h(n)=0

+If the heuristic function is large